 The installation and configuration of the Proxim system was transparent to the users.
 There was no downtime during business hours and the entire link was installed in about one business day.
 After the link was established and the remote site moved to the Proxim solution, users noticed immediate improvements.
 Network performance was 8-10 times faster and line quality problems for the phone system disappeared.
 The network latency is less than 40 milliseconds over the Proxim link as compared to over 240 milliseconds for the 802.11b link.

 Progent's solution also allowed the school to have a hot-swap redundant back-up wireless link between sites.
 If any problems are ever observed on the new link, it is a simple three-step procedure to switch back to the old system.
 The school also has the ability to separate network functions over the two links if the need arises in the future.
 In addition, Progent provided a limited 1Ėyear warranty on the installation.

 Proxim Tsunami products are highly secure.
 They are password protected, encrypted, and are not publicly accessible.
 Because they allow communication only between the Master and Slave Access Points, no snooping is possible.

 Progent offers wireless consulting specialists who can help you plan, implement and maintain point-to-point and point-to-multipoint solutions running in the 2.4Gz band (both 802.11b and 802.11g) and the 5.8Ghz business band.

-To contact Progent about professional expertise for wireless communications, call 1-800-993-9400 or visit Contact Progent.
+To contact Progent about professional support for wireless LAN solutions, phone 1-800-993-9400 or see Contact Progent.